realestninja/i3-individual-workspace-actions/README.md

   }
 }
 ```
+When pressing mod+F2 it will now open the *w3schools* website in your browser.
+When on WS7, it will instead open the *unsplash* website in your browser.

-The corresponding lines in the i3config would look like this (adjust the path):
+### corresponding lines in the i3config
 ```
 bindsym $mod+F2 exec "node ~/path/to/i3-individual-workspace-actions/main.js open-browser-demo"
 bindsym $mod+F3 exec "node ~/path/to/i3-individual-workspace-actions/main.js notification-demo"
 ```

-When pressing mod+F2 it will now open the *w3schools* website in your browser.
-When on WS7, it will instead open the *unsplash* website in your browser.

-### To Do:
-* Support workspace names
+Pass the key that is used in the config file as argument.